 BEFORE you dig:

 First CALL 811 (nation wide) or visit Call 811.com your call will be forwarded to your local call center and they will schedule your local utility services to mark where the buried cables and gas lines are located at.
-This process takes about 2 days, so always give your self time to have them come mark the ground before you dig or till.
+This process takes about 2 days, so always give your self time to have professional gardeners dublin to come and mark the ground before you dig or till.

 If you borrowed a Tiller like we did, always check the to make sure you know how to work it properly.
 If you rent one, make sure you understand the operation as well.
 In both cases and if you own one, always check the fluids, the gas, the oil, and that everything is clean, and topped off.
 Check tire pressure, and make sure there are no leaks in the tires.
 These machines have a lot of torque or pulling power and put a lot of stress on the tires.
 Make sure the rear protective plate near your feet is well lubricated at the hinges.
 That way it glides over the dirt with out getting stuck up and have rocks and sticks thrown at your feet from under it.